The Modular Monolith: A Practical Middle Ground

 // modules/catalog/catalog.module.ts

-// This is the public API.
-Nothing else leaves this module.
+// this object is the public API, nothing else leaves the module

 export const catalogModule = {